g-hor/g-hor/README.md

 </p>

 <div background-color="000000" color="681AFF">
   Hello there!
 I am a software engineer who is passionate about working with both humans and machines.
 When communicating with people, I prefer speaking in English or Chinese; when communicating with computers, I prefer coding in Ruby or Javascript.
 I'm always on the lookout for new ideas and fresh perspectives.
-Feel free to connect with me on <a href="https://www.linkedin.com/in/g-hor/">LinkedIn</a> and talk with me about anything!
-Believe it!
+Connect with me on <a href="https://www.linkedin.com/in/g-hor/">LinkedIn</a>!
 </div>

 <br />